 The brush comes with a 2 year warranty as standard which applies if you are no longer subscribed to the service.
 However, remain subscribed and the warranty is upheld for the lifetime of your subscription, which is a bonus.

 I have not tested, but Burst do suggest they have a no quibble policy about sending out a replacement during this warranty period, should you have an issue.

 For new subscribers, there is to the peace of mind of a 90 day money back guarantee, which is to be commended.

-Whilst I don’t think Burst is quite perfect in my opinion, I have to give full credit for creating a pretty decent electric toothbrush, that benefits from some smart user friendly features.
+Whilst I don’t think Burst is quite perfect in my opinion, few products are and we all have different preferences.
+I have to give full credit for creating a decent electric toothbrush, that benefits from some smart user friendly features.